BioimageAnalysisCoreWEHI/napari_lattice/README.md

 If you are having trouble with Anaconda, use Miniconda instead.

-Once this is installed, you can create a conda environment by replacing "conda" with "mamba"
+Once mamba is installed, you can create a conda environment by replacing "conda" with "mamba"

 Create the conda environment using .yml file